pepperrostami/tamagotchi/README.md

             -Boredom: 0 - default value - will increase and decrease as game is played
             -Health: 0 - default value - will increase and decrease as game is played
             -Behavior: 0 - default value - will increase and decrease as game is played
+            -Rest: 0 - default value - will increase and decrease as game is played
+            -Love: 0 - default value - will increase and decrease as game is played
     Pop-Up: “would you like to become the proud parent of a baby tamagotchi?”
         -If Y: Move to phase 2
         -If N: new pop-up: